Making Shadows Speak, 2025

 Single-channel 4K video installation · 14:59 min

 Making Shadows Speak argues that the afterlives of historical violence, displacement, and geopolitical restructuring cannot be understood through human-centred narratives alone.
-Filmed at sites shaped by former colonial control, abandoned infrastructure, and shifting borders, the work reveals how political histories continue to register in land, movement, and perception long after they are declared complete.
+Filmed at sites shaped by former colonial control, abandoned infrastructure, and shifting borders, the work traces how political histories continue to register in land, movement, and perception long after they are declared complete.

 Making Shadows Speak (2025) video installation by Wantanee Siripattananuntakul